neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > &lt;password from above&gt;

 ## [Section 5: Advanced File Operations] - Intro
-Explains what is in the next section - file permissions
+Explains what is in the next section - file permissions.

 No questions to answer - just click to confirm.

 ## [Section 5: Advanced File Operations] - A bit of background
-Explains where to see file permissions with `ls -al`
+Explains how to view file permissions with `ls -l` and all files (including those starting with `.`) with `ls -a`.

 No questions to answer - just click to confirm.